 EU citizens can skip this step.
 Non-EU residents can apply for a work visa only after getting a job.
-Once you have got a contract with a school, your employer will have to complete all the visa formalities.
-The school has to request the immigration authorities to provide you with a Nulla Osta (a document that authorises you to work in the country).
+Once you have a contract with a school, your employer will have to complete all the visa formalities.
+The school must request the immigration authorities to provide you with a Nulla Osta (a document that authorises you to work in the country).

-To get this authorisation, the school has to submit a lot of paperwork, deal with bureaucracy as well as prove to authorities at the Sportello Unico d’Immigrazione (Italy’s immigration office) that the school had to hire you because there were no suitable EU or Italian candidates for the job.
+To get this authorisation, the school has to submit a lot of paperwork, deal with bureaucracy, and prove to authorities at the Sportello Unico d’Immigrazione (Italy’s immigration office) that the school had to hire you because there were no suitable EU or Italian candidates for the job.
 Given the torturous process involved, most schools avoid hiring non-EU citizens as teachers.

 Since work visas are difficult to come by, non-EU citizens can also consider applying for a student visa, which will allow you to work for up to 20 hours a week.
 You have to enrol for a course from an accredited university or college recognised by the Italian government.
 Unlike the work visa, a student visa will permit you to enter Italy without having a job in hand.

 The first step for getting a student visa is to enrol for a course.
 Once you have proof of enrolment, submit the required documents to the Italian Embassy in your country.
-These include the visa application form, passport size photo, passport and its photocopy, admission/enrolment letter, proof of residence, health insurance and proof of residence.
-You should have your student visa within a month.
+These include the visa application form, passport size photo, passport and its photocopy, admission/enrolment letter, proof of residence, health insurance and proof of residency.
+It would help if you had your student visa within a month.
 Rejection of student visa applications is a rare occurrence.

 2. Permesso Di Soggiorno:

 This is a residency permit required by non-EU citizens.
 You are considered a tourist if your stay in Italy is less than 90 days.
-However, if you are staying beyond this period to teach English in Italy, you need to apply for a permesso di soggiorno or a permit of stay.
+However, if you are staying beyond this period to teach English in Italy, you need to apply for a permesso di soggiorno or a stay permit.

 Once you have submitted the forms and paid the applicable fees, you will be given an appointment at the local police station.
-The police appointment includes submitting a few more forms, answering a few questions and submitting your fingerprints.
-Once this is done, you are given a code with which you can check the status of your request for a permesso di soggiorno online.
+The police appointment includes submitting a few more papers, answering a few questions and submitting your fingerprints.
+Once this is done, you are given a code to check the status of your request for a permesso di soggiorno online.
 It may take a few weeks or even a few months before the permesso di soggiorno is granted!

 There is a lot of paperwork and bureaucracy involved in the process.
 The key is to be patient at all times and thorough in your paperwork.